MyKell069/Full_Stack_Java_Extended_4_1/qc-study/qc-javascript.md

  - Explain the async/await keywords.
 Why is it preferred to use this instead of .then() methods?
  - What is a generator function?
 What’s the point of the yield keyword?
  - What built-in data structures does JavaScript provide?

+ - What is the DOM?
+How is it represented as a data structure?
+What object in a browser environment allows us to interact with the DOM?
+ - List some ways of querying the DOM for elements
+ - How would you insert a new element into the DOM?
+ - What are event listeners?
+What are some events we can listen for?
+What are some different ways of setting event listeners?
+ - What is bubbling and capturing and what is the difference?
+ - What are some methods on the event object and what do they do?
+ - How would you submit a form using JS?